hozlucas28/Java-Practical-Work-2025/README.md

 To change the items in the inventory, you have to update the [inventory.json](./src/assets/inventory.json) file with the desired ones.

-> It's important to follow the same structure as the original ones and these must be inside the [recipes.json](./src/assets/recipes.json) file (except the basic items).
+> It's important to follow the same structure as the original ones, and these must be defined inside the [recipes.json](./src/assets/recipes.json) file.

 </details>